-Three throughout the quarter, usually due 1 week after they're assigned.
+Three throughout the quarter.
 Collaboration is allowed and encouraged.
 However...
 You may discuss the homework together, but you must write up your answers separately, and you must write the names of your collaborators on your assignment when you turn it in.
 If you do not do both these things, it will be considered academic dishonesty and you will receive a 0 for that assignment.